pranavraj575/swarm_coppeliasim/README.md

   ```
   This test will load an empty scene, spawn a blimp, then move the blimp up, printing the state aquired repeatedly.

-  Mess with the file (the RECCY variable) to output graphs of the state, and mess with the test variable to mess with the command given
+  Mess with the file (the RECCY variable) to output graphs of the state, and mess with the test variable to change the command given

 * ### Parallelism test
   Tests if parallel instances of Coppeliasim can run